dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 * [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens) set to 0, because I like the clean look of functions without parens where they only have one argument;
 * and [`comma-dangle`](https://eslint.org/docs/rules/comma-dangle) set to 0.
 I think dangling commas can introduce a lot of noise into the code and I tend not to use them, but I can appreciate the benefits.
 I haven't used them in the code samples here.

-## Shelling out the default application
+## Shelling Out the Default Vue.js Application

 Now that we've got a template application up and running, the first thing we're going to do is get rid of the stuff that we don't need.

-Most of the time we're going to be changing the component files that live in the 'src' folder, with maybe a couple of changes to the `index.html` file in the root.
+Most of the time, we're going to be changing the component files that live in the `src` folder, with maybe a couple of changes to the `index.html` file in the root.

 First of all, delete the `src/components/HelloWorld.vue` file, as we won't be using that at all.

 Next, since we've deleted that component file, we'll need to modify the Vue Router to tell it to stop looking for this component.
-Open `src/router/index.js` and remove the reference to the component, so that your file looks like this (I've also renamed the route to 'Default' for the time being):
+So, let's open `src/router/index.js` and remove the reference to the component.
+In the end, our file will look like this (we will also rename the route to 'Default' for the time being):

 ```javascript
 import Vue from 'vue'